ChetanBhasin/cbopt/content/posts/scheme-in-rust-parsing.md

 Our macro calls look similar to the ones that we used for parsing a string.
 I would like to point out, however, that we can probably define a number parser without using the `do_parse` macro, but it was much easier to store the result of `many1!` in a value that we can read and parse directly in Rust.

-You might have also noticed that we introduced two new parsers — `many1` and `digit1` from Nom. `digit1` matches a one or more digit, and `many1` matches one or more occurances of inner parser.
+You might have also noticed that we introduced two new parsers — `many1` and `digit1` from Nom. `digit1` matches a one or more digit, and `many1` matches one or more occurrences of inner parser.

 Let's try to parse our `Atom` values now.
 Here is another parser written using Nom macros.

 ```rust
 fn match_symbols(input: String) -> LispVal {